-The structure of the paper is as follow.
-In Sect.\ \ref{sec:sss} we review the compilation of the single star sequence of the Hyades open cluster, and apply the same methodology to the Pleiades to validate PARSEC isochrones.
-In Sect.\ \ref{sec:GaiaApsis} we compare cluster ensemble and individual stellar astrophysical properties with Apsis estimates.
-In Sect.\ \ref{sec:discussion} we discuss the findings and potential explanations for some of the issues identified.
-We conclude in Sect.\ \ref{sec:outlook} with recommendations on the utilisation of DR3 Apsis estimates and an outlook.
+The structure of the paper is as follows.
+In Sect.\ \ref{sec:sss}, we review the compilation of the single-star sequence of the Hyades open cluster, and apply the same methodology to the Pleiades to validate PARSEC isochrones.
+In Sect.\ \ref{sec:GaiaApsis}, we compare cluster ensembles and individual stellar astrophysical properties with Apsis estimates.
+In Sect.\ \ref{sec:discussion}, we discuss the findings and potential explanations for some of the issues identified.
+We conclude in Sect.\ \ref{sec:outlook} with recommendations as to the utilisation of DR3 Apsis estimates and an outlook.